MicrosoftDocs/appcenter-docs/docs/sdk/push/introduction-android.md

 > [!NOTE]
 > A notification appears in the system notification center only if the application is in the background at the moment the Push is received.

-## Prerequisites

-### 1. Connect your app to Firebase

-Before using App Center Push service, you need to connect your application to Firebase.
-Please learn about [Prerequisites](https://firebase.google.com/docs/android/setup#prerequisites).

-### 2. Obtain your Android API Key and Sender ID

-In the [Firebase Console](https://console.firebase.google.com), go to **Project Settings**.
-Navigate to the **Cloud Messaging** tab.
-Copy the **Server Key**.
-This will be the Android API Key that you will need to set in the App Center Push portal.
-Also make a note of the **Sender ID**, as you will need it later.
+## Set up Firebase Cloud Messaging

+You need a Google Account and use the Firebase console.

+1. Create a project on the [Firebase console](https://console.firebase.google.com/).
+2. Go to project settings (the cog icon).
+3. Go to **Cloud Messaging** tab.
+4. Copy the **Server Key**.
+You will need this key as part of the configuration of Push on the App Center portal for your application.
+5. Copy the **Sender ID**, as you will need it in SDK integration.